Season 1, Episode 34

 Lorne Brown:

 I’m hearing that you’ve done, you’re doing your self-care.
 You have a conscious practice or a spiritual practice.
-Some of the things that are sticking out for me is the breath work.
-I really like that for moving energy and stuck energy, the breath work.
+Some of the things that are sticking out for me are the breath work.
+I really like that for moving energy and stuck energy, the breath works.
 Having a meditation practice, again, slowing down the thought process, getting in touch with yourself.

 Now, I want to share again, there is a fertile window.
 It is helpful to find out your fertile window, to kind of monitor your cycle so you know the best timing to increase your chances of conceiving, if you have a regular cycle.
 You don’t have to keep tracking.
 You just kind of know your days, your cycle, because that window will stay pretty much the same, plus or minus two days every month, if you have a regular cycle.